Fraternalilab/POPScomp/FunPDBe/README.md

 the program path *FUNPDBEDIR*, both of which can be set in the master Makefile.

-For *make* it would be easier to have all files, i.e. PDB input, *JSON* and symbolic link in the same directory, but for running weekly PDB updates (rsync --delete), *lftp* uploads and general debugging purposes the layout in separate directories seems to work better.
+PDB input, *JSON* and *JSONVAL* are in separate directories, which works best for updates (rsync --delete), *lftp* uploads and general debugging purposes. *make* has been adpted to that directory structure through macros and *vpath* directives.

 ## Master *Makefile*
 - The *XML* version of the PDB database (PDBML) is updated.